Andriy

 Boyko

 Ukrainian ethnic group name turned surname turned forename.
 It started with a group of Ukrainian montagnards of the Carpathian highlands; it is from this ethnic group that the surname derived which turned to forename.
-The name, itself, derived from the word “bojko”, meaning inhabitant of western Ukraine.
+The name, itself, derived from the word “bojko”, meaning resident of western Ukraine.

 Danylo